cgat-developers/ruffus/doc/tutorials/new_tutorial/multiprocessing.rst

     Ruffus has been widely used to manage work on computational clusters or grid engines.
-Though Ruffus task functions cannot (yet!) run natively and transparently on remote cluster nodes, it is trivial to dispatch work items across the cluster.
+Though Ruffus task functions cannot (yet!) run natively and transparently on remote cluster nodes, it is trivial to dispatch work across the cluster.

     From version 2.4 onwards, Ruffus includes an optional helper module which interacts with `python bindings  <https://github.com/drmaa-python/drmaa-python>`__ for the widely used `drmaa  <http://en.wikipedia.org/wiki/DRMAA>`__